 Their journey with Maths Pathway began by creating an environment where their students felt empowered to learn and were given the opportunities they needed to fill the gaps that exist in their learning.

 The Maths Pathway Learning and Teaching Model supported PRSHS teachers to deliver personalised learning to every student, increasing growth and engagement in the classroom.
-The model encompasses small group tuition and whole class lessons, along with one-on-one feedback sessions which helped create a holistic learning environment, which was their key to success.
+The model encompasses small group tuition and whole class lessons, along with one-on-one feedback sessions which helped create a holistic learning environment, which was their key to building strong student-teacher relationships.

-We know that it can challenging for teachers to develop strong, productive relationships with every student that they teach
+We know that it can be challenging for teachers to develop strong, productive relationships with every student that they teach.

 By understanding students learning profiles teachers really get to know their students and can create a strong foundation for a positive learning environment.
 They can afford the time to encourage each individual to recognise their progress and experience success in maths.
 Often, for the very first time.